Transport network analysis: History

-The applicability of graph theory to geographic phenomena was recognized as an early date.
-In fact, many of the early problems and theories undertaken by graph theorists were inspired by geographic situations, such as the Seven Bridges of Königsberg problem, which was one of the original foundations of graph theory when it was solved by Leonhard Euler in 1736.
+The applicability of graph theory to geographic phenomena was recognized at an early date.
+Many of the early problems and theories undertaken by graph theorists were inspired by geographic situations, such as the Seven Bridges of Königsberg problem, which was one of the original foundations of graph theory when it was solved by Leonhard Euler in 1736.

 In the 1970s, the connection was reestablished by the early developers of geographic information systems, who employed it in the topological data structures of polygons (which is not of relevance here), and the analysis of transport networks.
 Early works, such as Tinkler (1977), focused mainly on simple schematic networks, likely due to the lack of significant volumes of linear data and the computational complexity of many of the algorithms.
 The full implementation of network analysis algorithms in GIS software did not appear until the 1990s, but rather advanced tools are generally available today.

-Network Data
+Network data

 Network analysis requires detailed data representing the elements of the network and its properties.
 The core of a network dataset is a vector layer of polylines representing the paths of travel, either precise geographic routes or schematic diagrams, known as edges.
 In addition, information is needed on the network topology, representing the connections between the lines, thus enabling the transport from one line to another to be modeled.
 Typically, these connection points, or nodes, are included as an additional dataset.

 Both the edges and nodes are attributed with properties related to the movement or flow: